esemsc-alb23/esemsc-alb23/README.md

 - 🔭 I’m a Web Developer and Data Scientist.

-- 📚 I'm currently a Masters student at Imperial College London studying Environmental Data Science and Machime Learning
+- 📚 I'm currently a Masters student at Imperial College London studying Environmental Data Science and Machine Learning

 - 🌱 I dabble in WordPress development.